Tuesday, January 19, 2010

 How much should you spend on wedding photography?

 When determining your wedding photography budget, keep in mind that you get what you pay for.
-You should expect to spend at least $1,000 on having a professional wedding photographer document your wedding (not including prints, albums, and other extras).
+You should expect to spend at least $2,000 on having a professional wedding photographer document your wedding (not including prints, albums, and other extras).
 The rates and packages will vary depending on the skill level and experience of the photographer.
 In comparing photography costs, remember that different photographers offer different packages.
 Some rates only include the photographer's time meaning prints and albums are extra.
-Most bride's in Utah spend $2,000-$2,500 on wedding photography so if your current photography budget is less then $1,000 you need to adjust some numbers.
 Keep in mind that you get to keep only three things after the wedding: your dress, your ring, and your wedding pictures.
 Everyone is on a budget but think of how much you are spending in the other areas on your wedding: Food, Flowers, Decor, Rentals, Stationery, Favors, Band

 How many of those things do you get to keep after the wedding?
 Your children, grand children, and great grand children are going to ask to see your wedding pictures and they will cherish them for decades.